chandlerc/llvm-designs/ClangService.rst

 - Provide a restartable, long-lived background process which manages caching, compilation, indexes, and performs the business logic.
-- Define an inter-process communication protocol to allow command line tools and libraries to communicate w/ service layer.
+- Define an inter-process communication protocol to allow command line tools and libraries to communicate with the service layer.

   - This IPC layer should enable cross-machine usage in theory (so we would like to avoid shared memory), but it's not likely to be implemented in the